ReDI-School/group1/readme.md

 # ReDI Ruby Class

+## Documentation
-This folder follows the conventions of http://www.mkdocs.org/
+This project's documentation follows the conventions of http://www.mkdocs.org/

-To edit files go to `/docs/` and edit the files.
+To edit documentation go to `/docs/` and edit the files.
 File format is markdown.

 To edit the list of documents change `mkdocs.yml`